uccser/cs-unplugged/docs/source/author/writing_guide.rst

   and we will be happy to help.

 Links to pages within the website use the Django ``url`` template tag.
-In order to create an link, use the values that would be given to the template tag.
+In order to create a link, use the values that would be given to the template tag.
 See the example below for an example.

 This following Markdown: